rust-lang/rfcs/text/0000-const-value-parameters.md

 `const` keyword is now also required for *uses* of generic items, which are more common than *definitions* of generic items.

+### `where` clause range alternatives

+The syntax for `where` clauses could be changed.
+Also, inclusive ranges could be used instead of ranges that exclude the upper bound.

 ### Broader `where` clauses

 It has been suggested that `where` clauses for const parameter constraints